 The Yoruba had a trifecta: Ona, the design and creativity it took to make art; Ere, a divinity’s artistic presence; and Ase, the energy and strength of all things — the unknowable divinity.

 While 14th Century traders exchanged ideas with other cultures in markets on the Silk Road, the Egyptian Coptic Cross caught the Yoruba’s attention.
 They used the cross motif to symbolize the crossroads between the real and spirit worlds, the cardinal directions, and ideas of cosmic order, as Christianity had no meaning to them.

-The African inventiveness and risk in art slaves brought to the Western continent changed and defined it.
-But Countee Cullen’s words haunt me.
+The African inventiveness and risk in art, which kidnapped people brought to the Western continent changed and defined it, but Countee Cullen’s words still haunt me.

 Quaint, outlandish heathen gods

 Clay, and brittle bits of stone,

 My conversion came high-priced;